Less than 20 per cent of long guns registered in Quebec ahead of Jan. 29 deadline

 The government has put the number of long guns — mostly shotguns and rifles — in Quebec at roughly 1.6 million.
 But since the registry opened last January, only 284,125 guns had been declared, Public Security Department spokeswoman Louise Quintin said.

-Morin, whose group last month cancelled a plan to hold a rally at a memorial site for the 14 women killed at Ecole Polytechnique, said Quebec’s law is an affront.
+Morin, whose group cancelled a plan in November 2017 to hold a rally at a memorial site for the 14 women killed at Ecole Polytechnique, said Quebec’s law is an affront.
 “We are Canadian gun owners, and this is insulting to us,” he said.
 “Why do we have to register here when everywhere else in the country, you don’t have to?”

 The federal Liberals introduced the Canada-wide long gun registry in 1995, saying it would cost roughly $110 million.
 The figure multiplied and ended up costing taxpayers many times that before the Conservatives abolished it in 2012.

-Note: Note to readers: This is a corrected story.
-A previous version gave an incorrect date for a cancelled rally.